AI Mark IV radar: Displays and interpretation

 The Mk.
-IV display system consisted of two 3 inch diameter cathode ray tubes connected to a common timebase generator normally set to cross the display in the time it would take to receive a signal from 20000 feet.
+IV display system consisted of two 3 inch diameter CRTs connected to a common timebase generator normally set to cross the display in the time it would take to receive a signal from 20000 feet.
 The displays were installed beside each other at the radar operator's station at the rear of the Beaufighter.
 The tube on the left showed the vertical situation (altitude) and the one on the right showed the horizontal situation (azimuth).

 Each receiver antenna was sent to one of the channels of the displays in turn, causing one of the displays to refresh.
 For instance, at a given instant the switch might be set to send the signal to the left side of the azimuth display.
 The timebase generator was triggered to start sweeping the CRT dot up the screen after the transmission ended.
 Reflections would cause the dot to be deflected to the left, creating a blip whose vertical location could be measured against a scale to determine range.
 The switch would then move to the next position and cause the right-hand side of the display to be redrawn, but the signal inverted so the dot moved to the right.
 The switching occurred fast enough that the display looked continuous.

 Because each antenna was aimed to be sensitive primarily in a single direction, the length of the blips depended on the position of the target relative to the fighter.
 For instance, a target located 35 degrees above the fighter would cause the signal in the upper vertical receiver to be maximized, causing a long blip to appear on the upper trace, and none on the lower trace.
 Although less sensitive directly forward, both vertical antennas could see directly in front of the fighter, so a target located dead ahead caused two slightly shorter blips, one on either side of the centreline.